-Discover how to start a blog from scratch in 2022 following this proven procedure.
-This post focuses more on the technical aspect of setting up a successful blog so that you can actually get yours up and running in no time.
+Discover how to start a blog from scratch following this proven procedure.
+This post focuses more on the technical aspect of setting up a successful blog so that you can get yours up and running in no time.

 The blogosphere has become an integral part of marketing for many businesses.
 A successful company blog can be transformative for a company or organization.